Johnson90512/johnson90512.github.io/_posts/2022-09-06-Hack the Box -- Legacy.md

 ---
 ![](https://cdn-images-1.medium.com/max/800/1*5M6-ofIj4NRY49YkIQC38w.png)

-Lame is a retired machine that is easy in difficulty and is a Windows OS.
+Legacy is a retired machine that is easy in difficulty and is a Windows OS.
 I’ll be using a virtual machine and a copy of Parrot OS, which can be downloaded from [here](https://parrotlinux.org/).

 ### Enumeration